|

 Bodleian Library

-University - which has several other distinguished libraries -
+Oxford University - which has several other distinguished libraries

-is the Bodleian.
-Housed in a number of connected buildings, all
+- is the Bodleian.
+It's housed in a number of connected buildings, all

 visited on guided tours (including the option of individual